Goal Acquisitions Corp. Issues - GuruFocus.com

-AUSTIN, Texas, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Goal Acquisitions Corp.
-(Nasdaq: PUCK) today issued the following open letter to its shareholders:
+AUSTIN, Texas, Feb.
+01, 2023 (GLOBE NEWSWIRE) -- Goal Acquisitions Corp. ( PUCK) today issued the following open letter to its shareholders:

 Dear Shareholders -